deib-polimi/katena/README.md

 Folders [df](./not-comparison/dark-forest/), [dydx](./not-comparison/dydx/), and [ens](./not-comparison/ens/) contain the Katena and the original deployment files.
 The deployment files modified according to the paper (i.e., logs generation and comments are removed, `.` is counts as a token separator) and the Python script used to perform the NoT comparison are in the [metrics-token](./not-comparison/metrics-token/) folder.

 **IMPORTANT**: to run the generation of Number of Tokens used in the paper, move into the [metrics-token](./not-comparison/metrics-token/) (`cd ./not-comparison/metrics-token/`) folder.
+The script to run the analysis on all the application is [run-not-evaluation-all](./run-not-evaluation-all.sh) (see below for usage).
-It contains the following scripts:
+The [metrics-token](./not-comparison/metrics-token/) contains the following scripts:

 - [run-not-evaluation-all](./run-not-evaluation-all.sh): run the evaluation for all the three applications:
     ```